StacyCash/blog-posts/general/2023/surface-laptop-studio-2/long-use/notes.md

 Fan noise on the surface is amazing!
 Second only to my MacBook Pro M1 (which, let's face it is ARM vs x86 and not a fair comparison!)

 With the space given to airflow under the machine it feels like in day to day use the fans barely start.
 And when in a video call, or streaming and making the machine work they start but are far, far quieter than, for example, my Dell XPS 15 9520 - and that in itself isn't the noisiest machine I have used bu a long stretch - 55Db. ish.)
+At the time of writing I could not get the Surface to make enough noise to compete with the XPS 15.
+I had to hold it to my ear to ensure that the fans were on...
+That's not that it doesn't make noise.
+Just that I with the dell making noise I could not hear it...
+Will retest.